pretix/pretix-docs/docs/guides/widget.md

 This way, the widget will only display products that customers can buy with the voucher and prices will change as defined by the voucher.
 For an example of a widget with a preselected voucher, see [Offering discounts through the widget](widget.md#offering-discounts-through-the-widget).

-#### Offering only certain products through the widget
+#### Offering only a selection of products through the widget

 This section explains how to display only some of your products in the widget.

 You can filter the products displayed in the widget by passing a list of product IDs separated by commas.
-In order to find a product's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
+In order to find a product's ID, navigate to :navpath:Your event → :fa3-ticket: Products → Products:.
 The page displays the product ID as a number preceded by a hashtag below the product's name in the list.
 You need the number **without** the hashtag.
 Alternatively, edit the product.